 Invasive Species Surveys

 An invasive species is any kind of plant, animal or organism which is not native to a particular area or country.
 Invasive non-native species (INNS) including Japanese knotweed, Himalayan balsam, topmouth gudgeon and Asian clam have the ability to spread rapidly, dominating an ecosystem and causing adverse ecological, environmental and economic impacts.
+Fortunately, our invasive species surveys apply to all problematic invasive non-native species of plant.

 A member of FiveRivers' team during an invasive species survey